Vada was born on April 16, 1936 to Roy and Orinda (Weiss) Hedges in Imperial Chase County Nebraska. She was one of nine children.

 She is survived by her husband, Clarence; son-in-law, Ronald Fernandez; daughter, Teresa and son-in-law, Gary Hoffman; brothers, Gail and wife Gaynell Hedges; Dick and wife Waydean Hedges; sister-in-law, Ruby Roll along with her grandchildren and great grandchildren numerous other relatives and friends.

 The memorial service was held on Thursday, December 12, 2019 at 10:30 a.m. at the First Baptist Church in Holyoke, Colorado with Pastor Jeremiah Krieger officiating.
 There will be a private family inurnment at the Holyoke Cemetery.

-To send flowers to Vada's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vada June Blakesley, please visit our floral store.

 455 Sherman Street #500, Denver CO 80203